Alniarez/alniarez-web/_posts/2021-04-02-getting-started-heaps.md

     haxelib install hldx
     ```

-It all looks like it is working.
+It looks like it is working.
 Checking both Haxe and Hashlink:
  ```
  haxe --version #4.2.1
  which hl #/usr/local/bin/hl